jbrockopp/docs/content/administration/worker/_index.md

 ---
-title: "Getting Started"
+title: "Overview"
-linkTitle: "Getting Started"
+linkTitle: "Worker"
-weight: 1
+weight: 2
 description: >
-  What does your user need to know to try your project?
+  This section contains information on the Vela worker service.
 ---

-Documentation Coming Soon!
+The worker does stuff...